-Ask 100 accountants to define what is and what isn’t involved in the month-end close process and you’ll get nearly 100 unique responses.
+Ask 100 accountants to define what is and what isn't involved in the month-end close process, and you'll get nearly 100 unique responses.

 We'd know.
 Our team talks to accountants every day and have run straight into the realization that there isn't a shared definition of what's involved in the month-end close process.

-And it’s a bit more complicated than the flashcard definition you studied years back.
+So, we decided it's time to offer a practical perspective, and it's a bit more complicated than the flashcard definition you studied years back.

-What is the Month-end Close Process?
+What is the Month End Close Process?
 (By the textbook)

 And like most of what you learned from a textbook, that definition falls flat when facing reality on the ground.

-Let’s face it — your team has limited bandwidth.
-And like most teams, the laundry list of what everyone should be doing on a monthly basis shifts to quarter-end or year-end closes.
+Let's face it — your team has limited bandwidth.
+And like most finance teams, the laundry list of what everyone should be doing on a monthly basis shifts to quarter-end or year-end closes.

 Included In The Month-end Close or Not?